1982 Lola T540/T594 2 Liter Sports Racer

 3 Time SCCA National Championship Winner

 Lola T540/T594 Sports Racer

-Update: The price has just been dropped to $19,500.00.
-The owner is also willing to consider selling the engine, gearbox, and chassis separately.
-In addition, we have located the original, SCCA Championship winning, DSR engine set up that can also be purchased and reinstalled in the car.
+Update: We have located the original, SCCA Championship winning, DSR engine set up that can also be purchased and reinstalled in the car.
 Lots of options here, and for a price less than value of the parts alone.

 This is the Ex-Mike Reupert, 3 time SCCA Championship winning, Lola T540/594 D Sports Racer.
 The car is currently fitted with a 2 liter Cosworth YB engine.